kartikkkandpal/Mausam360/README.md

 ---

-Get real-time weather updates and enjoy a beautiful, modern weather dashboard experience!
+Get real-time weather updates for any city or your current location and enjoy a beautiful, modern weather dashboard experience!